speedyseal/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters.
 I decided to use HSV color space.
 Evaluating the search on full windows, I found many false positives.
-I felt that H and S channels were too noisy to have meaningful HOG signatures, whereas the outline of the vehicle is most clear in the V channel.
+I felt that H and S channels were too noisy and inconsistent to have meaningful HOG signatures, whereas the outline of the vehicle is most clear in the V channel.
 Reducing the number of HOG features significantly reduces the total number of SVM features to train and reduces risk of overfitting.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).